-The operating loss for the fourth quarter of 2024 totaled SEK -9,576 thousand (-10,034).
+The operating loss during the first quarter of 2025 was SEK -10,238 thousand (-9,998).
 The operating loss for full-year 2024 totaled SEK -36,144 thousand (-38,262).
-The company continued to conduct research in the fourth quarter of 2024, with steady progress according to plan.
-Research expenses accounted for 68.4 percent (70.0) of operating expenses in the fourth quarter and a total of 68.2 percent (72.1) for the full year.
+The company continued to conduct research in the first quarter of 2025, with steady progress according to plan.
+Research expenses accounted for 65.2 percent (70.1) of operating expenses during the first quarter.
 More information about research at AlzeCure can be found in the "Project Portfolio" and "Project Development" sections of this report.